grafeas/kritis/README.md

 # Kritis

-Kritis (“judge” in Greek), provides software supply chain security for Kubernetes applications, allowing DevOps teams to enforce deploy-time image security policies using metadata and attestations stored in [Grafeas](https://github.com/grafeas/grafeas).
+Kritis (“judge” in Greek), is an open-source solution for software supply chain security for Kubernetes applications.
+Kritis enforces deploy-time security policies using metadata and attestations stored in [Grafeas](https://github.com/grafeas/grafeas) or the [Google Cloud Container Analysis API](https://cloud.google.com/container-analysis/api/reference/rest/)

-Here is an example  policy which may be set with Kritis,  to prevent the deployment of Kubernetes pod containing a critical vulnerability unless specifically whitelisted:
+Here is an example Kritis policy, which will prevent the deployment of Pod containing a critical vulnerability unless it has been whitelisted:

 ```yaml
 imageWhitelist: